 You don’t need to sit still and fidget through a lengthy meditation session to feel calm and at ease!

 These 1-minute mindfulness exercises will surely bring you calm and peace when needed.

-The best thing is, you can do these anytime, anywhere – in fact, pretty much all mindfulness practices can be done that way.
+The best thing is that you can do these anytime, anywhere – in fact, pretty much all mindfulness practices can be done that way.

 Mindfulness is all about getting you into the present moment.
 Away from the hurried thoughts and stress you may face daily.

 The key to mindfulness is putting all your focus on the one thing happening now but not making it mean anything.

 You focus on sensations and experiences rather than fictional things.
 It’s all about tuning into what’s real right now for you – in the physical world, that is.

 One minute mindfulness exercises

 I want to explain that sitting for a full meditation session is unnecessary if that’s not your thing.

 What calms you down may not be the practice of relaxation as the masses know it, right?!
 So don’t beat yourself up, but instead, try something different.

 I know I struggle with the ‘meditating on a cushion’ thing.

-So instead, I practise short bursts of mindfulness throughout my day to keep me present, calm and centred.
+So, instead, I practice short bursts of mindfulness throughout my day to keep me present, calm, and centered.

 1-minute mindfulness exercises are my current go-to.
 I love them, and dip in and out of all these exercises I’ll explain below at leisure.